meiyor/HEAL-T-AN-EFFICIENT-PPG-BASED-HEART-RATE-AND-IBI-ESTIMATION-METHOD-DURING-PHYSICAL-EXERCISE/README.md

 Before running this code be sure adding the following dependencies folders in the thirdparty directory

-1) eeglab: in this code we only use runica functions, download the last eeglabversion from https://sccn.ucsd.edu/eeglab/downloadtoolbox.php
+1) eeglab: in this code we only used runica functions - please do the same, subsequently download the last eeglabversion from https://sccn.ucsd.edu/eeglab/downloadtoolbox.php
 2) MFOCUSS: This code library calculate a sparse spectrum reconstruction for stationary signals, download this from Zhiling Zhang code repository http://dsp.ucsd.edu/~zhilin/Software.html

 ## Built With